marcuz-apl/linux-kernel-2/README.md

 Kernel 2.4, released in 2001, is too old to be compatible with the current GCC compiler.

-Then, docker container is introduced to resolve the compatibility issue, using Dedian Sarge release, which embeds GCC3.3. as such we could apply the QEMU on the host to test-run it.
+Then, docker container is introduced to resolve the compatibility issue, using Dedian Linux 3.1 (a.k.a.
+Sarge) released on 6 June 2005, which embeds GCC3.3. as such we could apply the QEMU on the host to test-run it.

 Please note, Kernel 2.4.0 introduces quite a lot of compiling errors, then we select Kernel 2.4.37.